 Maryland has received over 2 billion dollars since Big Tobacco settled the State's lawsuit in 1998, and will continue to receive big settlement payments as long as cigarettes are sold.
 The settlement raised the price of cigarettes and required the companies that still sell them to stop marketing to children.
 As a result, cartoon characters like "Joe Camel" are forever banned, billboards promoting cigarettes no longer line our roadways, and Big Tobacco can no longer offer free or reduced-price cigarette promotions to condemn the next generation to disease and early death.

-The Office of the Attorney General is committed to lowering Maryland's youth smoking rate even further.
-Its Tobacco Enforcement Unit maintains a staff of attorneys that enforces the 1998 settlement to make sure the cigarette companies never return to their old ways of marketing their addictive and deadly products to our children.
+The Attorney General's Tobacco Enforcement Unit maintains a staff of attorneys that enforces the 1998 settlement to make sure the cigarette companies never return to their old ways of marketing their addictive and deadly products to our children.
 OAG attorneys in other State departments work to enforce the State's ban on retail tobacco sales to minors.
 The Office also supports legislation that would make Maryland join the growing number of cities and states that have raised the legal smoking age to 21.

-Unfortunately, e-cigarette use has increased dramatically in recent years, especially among teenagers.
+Despite strides in reducing cigarette smoking among youth, e-cigarette use has increased dramatically in recent years, especially among teenagers.
 Recent studies have demonstrated that young people who try e-cigarettes are much more likely to smoke cigarettes within a year of their first use.
-Here are some answers to questions about e-cigarettes:

 Anecdotal claims that e-cigarettes help people quit smoking are not supported by recent studies in the United States.
 To the contrary, most e-cigarette users smoke cigarettes too, and studies have shown that using an e-cigarette may make it even harder to quit smoking altogether.